Jeff Clark, Senior Analyst, GoldSilver.com

-You can see that at gold’s most recent peak in 2011, it only took 135 ounces of gold to buy the average-priced home in the US.
-It took just 85 ounces in 1980.
-Today it takes 272 ounces.
+You can see that at gold’s peak in 2011, it only took 135 ounces to buy the average-priced home in the US.
+And it took just 85 ounces in 1980.

-Here’s the historical relationship of silver and real estate since 1975, also with the highs, lows, and current ratio (through August 23) marked.
+Here’s the historical relationship of silver and real estate since 1975, along with the highs, lows, and current ratio (through February).

 As with gold, though, the ratio could drop even further in the type of crises we see ahead.

 Pretty exciting, eh?